MichaelBui/strixhalo-homelab/Guides/Sixunited-AXB35/Restoring-Corrupted-BIOS.md

 ### Prerequisites

 Both ROM chips are located on the back side of the motherboard, so the PC needs to be disassembled first.
-Refer to this video for disassembly:
+Refer to this video for disassembly and **don't forget to remove the CMOS battery just in case**:
 https://youtu.be/1zUyVSKtczU

 [![AXB35 ROM Chip Locations](./axb35-roms-location.jpg?thumbnail=400)](./axb35-roms-location.jpg)